Dual Cross-Attention Siamese Transformer for Rectal Tumor Regrowth Assessment in Watch-and-Wait Endoscopy: Related works

 \section{Related works}

-Multiple prior works have addressed the problem of predicting tumor treatment response by combining pairs of images either using radiomic~\cite{Sutton2020MachineLearningModel} or DL methods involving radiographic CT and MR images~\cite{Jin2021PredictingTreatmentResponse,Sun_LOMAI_2024,YUE2022102423,ModelDiseaseProgression,LILAC_heejong}, demonstrating the benefit of combining additional time point in improving prediction accuracy.
-Methods to fuse information from temporal images vary, ranging from simple feature differencing~\cite{Sutton2020MachineLearningModel}, image or features concatenation~\cite{Jin2021PredictingTreatmentResponse} to cross-attention formulations~\cite{YUE2022102423,Sun_LOMAI_2024}.
+Multiple prior works have addressed the problem of predicting tumor treatment response by combining pairs of images either using radiomic~\cite{Sutton2020MachineLearningModel} or DL methods involving radiographic CT and MR images~\cite{Jin2021PredictingTreatmentResponse,Sun_LOMAI_2024,YUE2022102423}, demonstrating the benefit of combining additional time point in improving prediction accuracy.
+Methods to fuse information from temporal images vary, ranging from simple feature differencing~\cite{Sutton2020MachineLearningModel}, image or features concatenation~\cite{Jin2021PredictingTreatmentResponse} to cross-attention formulations~\cite{Sun_LOMAI_2024,YUE2022102423}.
 Long short term memory networks have also been used to model the temporal dynamics of feature changes between subsequent images acquired at fixed imaging intervals such as every week during radiation treatment~\cite{Xu2019DeepLearningPredicts}.
-However, aforementioned approaches require voxel-wise spatial correspondence between images achieved either through registration~\cite{Jin2021PredictingTreatmentResponse} or by focusing on region of interest centered on the detected tumors~\cite{Sun_LOMAI_2024} to extract meaningful information.
+However, aforementioned approaches require voxel-wise spatial correspondence between images achieved either through registration~\cite{Jin2021PredictingTreatmentResponse} or by focusing on region of interest centered on the detected tumors~\cite{Sun_LOMAI_2024}.
 Such spatial registration is harder to achieve for endoscopic images captured from potentially different view points and highly variable follow up times.
-Our approach addresses these gaps by using a dual cross attention formulation implemented by adapting Siamese neural network (SNN)~\cite{SNNs} representation of pretrained Swin Transformer encoder.
-Importantly, computed cross-attentions are then combined using residual connections with the corresponding features to emphasize relevant features to reliably detect LR.
+Our approach addresses these gaps by using a dual cross attention which emphasizes relevant Swin Transformer features from both images to reliably detect LR.